Everyone agrees that the most important thing in life — the thing without which nothing else matters much — is health.

 Sweden, Iceland and Japan, who have the healthiest populations and spend the least on providing healthcare, are all Single Payer systems.
 The case is clear: The United States should be moving toward a Single-Payer system.

-Single-Payer national health insurance, also known as “Medicare for all,” is a system in which a single public or quasi-public agency organizes health care financing, but the delivery of care remains largely in private hands.
+Single-Payer national health insurance, also known as “Medicare for All,” is a system in which a single public or quasi-public agency organizes health care financing, but the delivery of care remains largely in private hands.
+The government becomes the insurance company.
+It negotiates national deals with drug companies and providers to bring costs down.
+They do that in the VA right now.

 In addition to reducing costs and probably improving health outcomes, a Single-Payer system would allow individuals to change jobs without fear of losing health insurance and would encourage people to pursue entrepreneurial business opportunities with no fear of losing insurance coverage.
 The energy and capital that would be put back into the economy is staggering.